lukasznowarkiewicz/aboutMe/README.md

 # aboutMe

-This repository contains a collection of my designs created over the years (at least a few of them worth sharing).
-It showcases various projects, including electronics, mechanical models, and creative builds.
+This repository contains a collection of my designs created over the years - at least a few of them worth, or possible to share.

 ## 2024